collective/collective.eeafaceted.dashboard/README.rst

 Managing complex searches (collective.compoundcriterion) :
 ----------------------------------------------------------

-This package rely on collective.compoundcriterion, it is a new search criterion for Collections that will let user select an named adapter registered for the ICompoundCriterionFilter.
+This package rely on collective.compoundcriterion, it adds a new search criterion called "Filter" for Collections that will let user select a named adapter registered for the ICompoundCriterionFilter.
 This adapter returns a catalog query compatible with a Collection query.
 This makes it possible to manage complex searches that are not configurable on a Collection using the querywidget.

 Document generation (collective.documentgenerator) :
 ----------------------------------------------------